jianfch/stable-ts/README.md

 However, starting/ending 200ms earlier/later than the actual time the words are actually spoken makes the timestamps not viable for tasks that require greater accuracy, such as audio editing.

-Gap Adjustment makes use of makes timestamps that accurately if not exactly marks the boundary of utterances.
+Gap Adjustment makes use of timestamps that accurately if not exactly marks the boundary of utterances.
 These timestamps, `nonspeech_sections`, are computed during transcription / alignment and used for [Silence Suppression](#silence-suppression).
 Since the initial timestamps are not pinpoint accuracy, they tend to overlap with `nonspeech_sections` which is what the approach exploits.